-NOTE: Students with some science courses already may modify this suggested schedule.
-Students who wish to attend college on a part-time basis will also need to modify this sequence (and will take longer to complete their required coursework.)
-Courses listed are part of the normal course offerings of UNC Greensboro.
-Advising is done on an individual basis, since each student has a unique background and path.
-The full assistance of the UNC Greensboro Health Careers Advisory Committee is available to all students.
+NOTE: Advising is done on an individual basis, since each student has a unique background and path towards their goal.
+The full assistance of the UNC Greensboro Health Careers Advisory Committee is available to all students before, during, and after matriculation in the program.
 Neither acceptance into nor participation in this program guarantees acceptance into any medical, dental, or other professional school.

-FINANCIAL AID: Questions about financial aid should be directed to UNCG’s Financial Aid Office (http://fia.uncg.edu)
+FINANCIAL AID: Questions about financial aid should be directed to UNCG’s Financial Aid Office.